Skip to main content

 What’s transport-specific

-• WebSocket-only: real-time VAD step messages, in-stream send_flush() for forced processing, setup-message stream controls (send_setup_on_start, wait_for_ready_on_start).
-See WebSocket Stream Options.
+• WebSocket-only: semantic VAD step messages every 80 ms, in-stream send_flush() for forced processing, adaptive delay controls (delay_in_frames), setup-message stream controls (send_setup_on_start, wait_for_ready_on_start), browser tokens.
+See WebSocket Lifecycle.

 • REST-only: send the full audio as the request body; receive NDJSON over a streaming response.